 To apply for accreditation, the Program Administrator or the Institution Director must:

-- Submit an official accreditation request
+- Submit an official accreditation application;

 - Discuss with the Review Team and answer any additional question the Team may have.